 One of my LEGO monsters fell out of sight between photos and I forgot he was missing from this second setup.
 I Spy Challenge--can you spot the difference and identify the little minifigure monster in the first photo that didn't make it into the second display?

-If I ever get the original LDD Bride of Valentine from Series 3 (she's on my long list of potential candidates), she'd go somewhere near G3 Frankie and the Skullector Bride of Frankenstein in that setup, since she's blue-skinned and wears an off-white costume.
+If I ever get the original LDD Bride of Valentine from Series 3 (she's on my long list of potential candidates), she'd go somewhere near G3 Frankie and the Skullector Bride of Frankenstein in that setup, since she's pale-skinned and wears an off-white costume.
 She does have elements of red in the bloodstain and her heart and scars, so she'd have to also be placed in such a way to complete the "circle" and segue into the red monsters.

 It's a shame this arrangement doesn't photograph into an appealing portrait composition, but a close-up looks good.